jacobkap/crimebythenumbers/docs/hotspot-maps.md

 suicide <- as.data.frame(suicide)
 ```

 This data contains information on each crime reported in San Francisco including the type of crime (in our case always suicide), a more detailed crime category, and a number of date and location variables.
-The columns X and Y are our longitude and latitude columns which we will use to graph the data.
+The columns X and Y are our longitude and latitude columns which we will use to map the data.

 ```r